-Overview of Multicast Forwarding in Cisco Unified Wireless Networks
+Overview of Multicast Forwarding

-With Cisco Unified Wireless Network Software Release 4.1, significant enhancements are made to support the effective use of multicast in a wireless network.
+With Cisco Unified Wireless Network Software Release 4.1, significant enhancements were made to support the effective use of multicast in a wireless network.
 In 3.1 and prior software releases, packets intended to be multicast were actually unicast on the wireless network.
 Multicast support was added in 3.2, but there were some configuration limitations that required broadcast to be enabled.
-With 4.1, controller software release separate broadcast and multicast support is enabled, allowing networks to be configured with just multicast, broadcast, or the use of both multicast and broadcast.
+With 4.1 controller software release, separate broadcast and multicast support was enabled, allowing networks to be configured with just multicast, broadcast, or the use of both multicast and broadcast.

-With the current Cisco Unified Wireless multicast support, each multicast frame received by the controller from a VLAN on the first hop router was copied and sent to the multicast group configured on the controller for the AP that are associated, as shown in Figure 6-1.
-The multicast LWAPP packet containing the multicast packet uses a WLAN bitmap, which tells the receiving AP which WLAN it must forward the packet to.
-When the AP receives the LWAPP packet, it strips off the outer LWAPP encapsulation and transmits the multicast packet to the WLAN (on all radios associated to the WLAN) identified in the LWAPP WLAN ID bitmask.
+With the current Cisco Unified Wireless multicast support, each multicast frame received by the controller from a VLAN on the first hop router is copied and sent to the multicast group configured on the controller for the AP that is associated, as shown in Figure 6-1.
+The multicast CAPWAP packet containing the multicast packet uses a WLAN bitmap, which tells the receiving AP which WLAN it must forward the packet to.
+When the AP receives the CAPWAP packet, it strips off the outer CAPWAP encapsulation and transmits the multicast packet to the WLAN (on all radios associated to the WLAN) identified in the CAPWAP WLAN ID bitmask.

-Effectively, an LWAPP multicast group is used to deliver the multicast packet to each access point.
+Effectively, a CAPWAP multicast group is used to deliver the multicast packet to each access point.
 This allows the routers in the network to use standard multicast techniques to replicate and deliver multicast packets to the APs.
-For the LWAPP multicast group, the controller becomes the multicast source and the APs become the multicast receivers.
+For the CAPWAP multicast group, the controller becomes the multicast source and the APs become the multicast receivers.